Court temporarily blocks Penney from selling Martha Stewart goods

-NEW YORK (Reuters) - A New York appeals judge on Tuesday stopped J.C.
-Penney from selling certain Martha Stewart goods in its stores until Thursday, when he is expected to decide whether to extend the block while an appeal from Macy’s Inc is pending.
+NEW YORK, April 16 (Reuters) - A New York appeals judge on Tuesday stopped J.C.
+Penney from selling certain Martha Stewart goods until Thursday, when he is expected to decide whether to extend the block while an appeal from Macy’s Inc is pending.

-The decision, in effect a short-term reprieve for Macy‘s, was delivered in a closed hearing but lawyers for both sides confirmed it to Reuters as they left the courtroom.
-A trial judge had ruled on Friday that J.C.
-Penney could sell the items for now, as long as they did not bear Stewart’s name.
+The decision is a reprieve for Macy‘s, after a trial judge ruled on Friday that Penney could sell the items for now under its “JCP Everyday” label as long as they do not bear Stewart’s name.

-The products were manufactured under the “JCP Everyday” label after J.C.
-Penney was barred from selling them under a Martha Stewart brand last summer.

-Justice Richard Andrias in Manhattan put the goods on hold on Tuesday pending his ruling on a temporary restraining order.

 Macy’s claims it has the exclusive right to sell Martha Stewart goods in certain categories such as bedding, bath and tableware under a 2006 agreement that lasts through 2018.